There may be occasions where an employee feels that their employer has not dealt with their flexible working application to their satisfaction.

 An employee may make a complaint to an industrial tribunal where either:

-- your decision to reject an application was based on incorrect facts, although this issue should first be covered in the appeal meeting
+- your decision to reject a flexible working application was based on incorrect facts, although this issue should first be covered in the appeal meeting - see flexible working refusal: employee's appeal

 - you didn't follow the procedure properly, eg you failed to hold the meeting to discuss the application within the timescale (where no extension had been agreed) or where you failed to provide a complete and proper explanation to the employee of your decision to refuse their request